dhgarcia/dhgarcia.github.io/index.md

 I am **Dr. Daniel Hernández García**, I am a researcher in Robotics, Cognitive Sciences and Human-Robot Interaction.

-I'm a **postdoctoral research fellow in Human-Robot Interaction** at the [Centre for Robotics and Neural Systems](https://www.plymouth.ac.uk/research/robotics-neural-systems) in Plymouth University (United Kingdom).
+Since 2016 I'm a **Postdoctoral Research Fellow** at the [Centre for Robotics and Neural Systems](https://www.plymouth.ac.uk/research/robotics-neural-systems) in Plymouth University (United Kingdom).
 I received my M.S degree in Robotics and Automation and my Ph.D. degree in Electrical Engineering, Electronics and Automation from Universidad Carlos III de Madrid, in 2010 and 2014, respectively.

 Follow the link to know more [about me](about).